 Unfortunately, the best product isn’t always the one that’s most popular.
 Remember Betamax?

-And I agree.
-But when it comes to popularity, and number of users, Final Draft, at least for now and the immediate future, is the platform most screenwriters appear to be using.
+And when it comes to popularity, and number of users, Final Draft, at least for now and the immediate future, is the platform most screenwriters appear to be using.

 However, let me drop in three personal observations when it comes to software popularity.